Bolsonaro could leave hospital on Sunday

-The doctor treating him said, on Saturday, that the health condition of Brazilian President Jair Bolsonaro, who has been hospitalized since Wednesday in Sao Paulo due to an intestinal obstruction, is improving and may be discharged from hospital on Sunday.
+His doctor said, on Saturday, that the health of Brazilian President Jair Bolsonaro, who has been hospitalized since Wednesday in Sao Paulo due to an intestinal obstruction, is improving and may be discharged from hospital on Sunday.

+• Read also: In Brazil, the COVID-19 vaccine is showing its first effects

-“The expectation is that he will be out tomorrow (Sunday),” Dr. Antonio Macedo, the surgeon at the head of the team of doctors who treated the Brazilian president at the Villa Nova Star private hospital, told reporters.
-Sao Paulo.
+“Forecast tomorrow [dimanche] “He has to get out,” D told reporters.s Antonio Macedo, the surgeon who leads the team of doctors that treated the Brazilian president at the Villa Nova Star private hospital in São Paulo.

-“Today (Saturday) he was on a cream-based diet without fermentation.
-If he absorbs it well, the medical team can make a decision on his discharge in the coming days,” said the health report of Mr. Bolsonaro, 66.
+“Today [samedi]He was following a cream-based diet without fermentation.
+If he digests it well, the medical team will be able to make a decision on his discharge in the coming days,” notes the health report of Mr Bolsonaro, 66.

-“I’m fine, thank God,” Jair Bolsonaro said in a video conference, adding that he was eager to “get back to work.”
+“I’m fine, thank God,” Jair Bolsonaro said in a video conference, and said he was looking forward to “getting back to work.”

 Since he was stabbed in the intestines in September 2018, while campaigning for the presidential election, Mr. Bolsonaro has undergone six surgeries, including five on his digestive system.